Stanley-Yi/Netmind_AI_Package/example/audit/xyz/magics/memory/Documentation.md

                         {'importance': 2, 'area': 'birmingham', 'mood': 'peaceful'},
                         {'importance': 10, 'area': 'london', 'mood': 'fear'}]

-description_list = ['Eric found that he was rejected by his dream company',
+description_list = ['Eric found that he was rejected by his dream graph',
                     'Eric started his first dating activity with a girl', 'Eric took the bus to catch system engineering lecture in University of Birmingham as usual', 'Eric found that his roommate, Stanley is a gay who want to do something to him']

-full_contents_list = [{'content': 'Eric found that he was rejected by his dream company'},
+full_contents_list = [{'content': 'Eric found that he was rejected by his dream graph'},
                       {'content': 'Eric started his first dating activity with a girl'}, {'content': 'Eric took the bus to catch system engineering lecture in University of Birmingham as usual'}, {'content': 'Eric found that his roommate, Stanley is a gay who want to do something to him'}]